 Someone in the Stumptown Writers Room knew how to craft a ship I will immediately fall in love with.
 It’s hard not to get Root and Shaw vibes from these two and Shoot is my favorite ship of all time.

-Dex gives Violet a ride to her Air B&B in her amusing car and Violet invites her in for a drink.
-The show makes sure we see the stack of Bender games in case we weren’t paying attention and then Dex and Violet continue their conversation.
+Dex gives Violet a ride to her Airbnb in her amusing car and Violet invites her in for a drink.
+The show makes sure we see the stack of Bender games in case we weren’t paying attention, and then Dex and Violet continue their conversation.

 I love them.